-In English this week we are: creating descriptive writing.
-Year 1: Descriptive writing.
+In English this week we are: completing summer writing.

-In maths this week we are learning about: Reception: Doubling, halving and sharing.
+In maths this week we are learning about: Reception: Position and Distance

 Owls' class have been designing and painting their own t-shirt designs using cotton and fabric paint.
 I was really impressed with how carefully the children followed their designs and how much care they took painting.
 Well done Owls!